If you're looking to build your list or promote a product, then solo ads are one of the many ways to go.

 How Much Do Solo Ads Cost?

-Prices can vary so much these days, from experience, I have found solo ads that cost a little more, $70 - $100+ per 100 visitors are usually of better quality, as it means the person has spent more to attract that lead to begin with (or at least let's hope they have).
+Prices can vary so much these days, from experience, I have found solo ads that cost a little more, $70 - $100+ per 100 visitors are usually of better quality, as it means the person has spent more to attract that lead.

 Are Solo Ads Worth It?

-If you buy a solo ad, and then do nothing with it, or simply leave the list to die, then you haven't utilised it and monetised it too its full potential.
-The same with SEO or PPC style traffic methods.
+If you buy a solo ad, and then do nothing with it, or simply leave the list to die, then you haven't utilised it and monetised it to its full potential.

-At the end of the day, a Solo Ad should make you money, it should provide a return on that investment, either via the front-end offer, or via a follow up email exchange.
+A Solo Ad should make you money, it should provide a return on that investment, either via the front-end offer or via a follow-up email exchange.

 How To Make Money With Solo Ads

-The most basic format for those running solos ads or using solo ads to grow their email lists and build their business, is via either providing a free gift/eBook on a landing page, then after they have signed up, show them an offer for a product.
-Once they have signed up, you can then promote other offers and products too them, this is usually seen as a follow up.
+The most basic format for those running solo ads or using solo ads to grow their email lists is via either providing a free gift/eBook on a landing page.
+Once they have signed up, you then show them an offer for a product.

-Others will use solo ads towards certain products, for example using Legendary Marketers pre-made funnel landing pages to capture emails, and let Legendary Follow up with them, which again with a decent provider, isn't a bad idea, though you may need to warm them up further before they buy anything beyond the $7 business builder.
+Others will use solo ads towards certain products, for example using Legendary Marketers pre-made funnel landing pages to capture emails.
+You then let Legendary follow up with them, which again with a decent provider, isn't a bad idea.

 How To Find Solo Ads That Work - Final Thoughts